myspotontheweb/argocd-workloads-demo/README.md

     alias: app
 ```

+Notes:

+* For demo purposes we're using the [Devspace Component Chart](https://www.devspace.sh/component-chart/docs/introduction) as a dependency.
+It would be more normal for the dependency to be an application helm chart, stored in a Helm repo or Docker registry.

 ## ArgoCD configuration

 Each environment type is represented within ArgoCD as a [Project](https://argo-cd.readthedocs.io/en/stable/user-guide/projects/).
 There is an additional [ApplicationSet](https://argo-cd.readthedocs.io/en/stable/user-guide/application-set/) to generate the Application configuration for each deployment using helm.